EduardoZepeda/coffee-bytes-hugo/content/posts/go-arrays-y-slices/index.en.md

 // [1 2 3 4 6 5 6 7 8 9 10]
 ```

-## Traverse array and slices with range
+## Iterate through arrays and slices with range

 Similar to Python syntax, we can traverse an _array_, a _slice_ or a _map_ (I'll talk about maps in the next post) using _range_.
 Each iteration will return the index and element of the array or slice, or the key and value in the case of maps.